michellemhey/php-laravel-coding-challenge/README.md

 ## What I did

-I set up a users controller that does basic CRUD, as well as hit the Gender API endpoint and save the gender and country of the user based on their IP address.
+I set up a users controller that does basic CRUD, as well as hit the Gender API endpoint and saves the gender and the users country based on their IP address.
+The code is rendered in views.
 If the genders guess is below 70% they are redirected to a form where they can select a gender (male, female, or other) and save it to the user.
 I added tests for the controller functions.
 You can run

 ```bash
 php vendor/bin/phpunit --testdox